akka/akka-http/docs/src/main/paradox/routing-dsl/directives/websocket-directives/handleWebSocketMessages.md

 ## Description

 The directive first checks if the request was a valid WebSocket handshake request and if yes, it completes the request with the passed handler.
-Otherwise, the request is rejected with an @apidoc[ExpectedWebSocketRequestRejection].
+Otherwise, the request is rejected with an @apidoc[ExpectedWebSocketRequestRejection$].

 WebSocket subprotocols offered in the `Sec-WebSocket-Protocol` header of the request are ignored.
 If you want to support several protocols use the @ref[handleWebSocketMessagesForProtocol](handleWebSocketMessagesForProtocol.md) directive, instead.